Background pattern

 • Swelling of arms and legs.

-• Nausea, diarrhea, dry mouth, dry lips, loss of appetite, constipation, gas, abnormalities in liver function tests, vomiting.
+• Nausea, diarrhea, dry mouth, dry lips, loss of appetite, constipation, gas, abnormal liver function tests, vomiting.

-• Dry skin, skin disease, hair loss, skin ulcers, acne, skin thickening, skin nodules, increased sweating.
+• Dry skin, skin disorders, hair loss, skin ulcers, acne, skin thickening, skin nodules, increased sweating.

 • Joint pain, bone pain, muscle pain.